cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

     ...
 ```

-Starport uses the Vue.js frontend, so you will find a function in the `starport/chain/vue/src/store/generated/alice/chain/alice.chain.chain/index.js`:
+Starport uses the Vue.js frontend, so you can find a function in the `starport/chain/vue/src/store/generated/alice/chain/alice.chain.chain/index.js` file:

 ```javascript
         async MsgCreatePost({ rootGetters }, { value }) {